 To erase the app’s cache, navigate to the phone’s App details menu, click Storage, and tap Clear Cache.

 To erase cached data from all applications, go to Settings > Storage and select Cached data to clean the caches of all applications on your phone.

 CHECK YOUR APPLICATIONS

-Making sure you’re not cluttering up the process with applications you haven’t used in months is a fantastic method to conserve space.
-It’s all too simple to download the application, test this out, and then leave it alone as you go about your business.
+Ensuring you’re not cluttering up the process with applications you haven’t used in months is a fantastic method to conserve space.
+It’s too simple to download the application, test this out, and then leave it alone as you do your business.

 If you’re wondering how long it’s been since you used particular applications, here’s how you can find out: